 London is a gaming powerhouse with tens of thousands of players and more than 500 gaming developers.
 The entire industry contributes £4.85 billion to the UK economy, more than the TV, film, publishing and fashion sectors combined.

 The US, Japan, China and recently Canada have bigger gaming industries than the UK presently.
 But the might of the UK’s gaming sector can’t be underestimated.
-London is the region’s biggest hub partly thanks to the efforts of the following gaming brands.
+London is the region’s biggest hub partly thanks to the efforts of the following gaming brands such as UK non gamstop casinos.

 Officially known as Sony Interactive Entertainment (SIE), the video game studio is the largest of its kind in Europe.
 It houses hundreds of employees who work in a specially designed 7-storey building in Soho.
 The team in London works together with other SIE studios around the world to enhance the PS4 brand.